Georgey764/Bible-Search-Engine/README.md

 It is a search engine that efficiently queries over the 2001 Translation of Bible and returns the best matching chapter that matches with the user queried verse.

+Interested in how I made this?
+Check out the [BLOG](https://medium.com/@georgesamuel764/how-to-create-a-simple-and-efficient-search-engine-in-python-bd1196ac4c1c)

 **Keep in mind that this engine is based on 2001 Translation of Bible and other popular translation will not work.**

 _2001 Translation Bible can be found [here](https://2001translation.org/download-docx)._